084th Special Task Battalion

-The 084th Special Task Battalion (Зэвсэгт хүчний 084-р анги), named after former Minister of Defense Lieutenant General Shagalyn Jadambaa and also known as the Parachute Special Forces Battalion is a military unit of the Armed Forces of Mongolia.
-It specializes in direct action unconventional warfare as well as air assault operations.
-It serves to engage in counter terrorism, counterinsurgency and special reconnaissance.
-It also conducts hostage rescue and provides security for high-level visitors and facilities.
+The 084th Special Task Battalion (Зэвсэгт хүчний 084-р анги), named after former Minister of Defense Lieutenant General Shagalyn Jadambaa and also known as the Parachute Special Forces Battalion is a special forces unit of the Mongolian Ground Force.

 Operatively, it reports to the Chief of General Staff of the Mongolian Armed Forces, being deployed in the city of Ulaanbaatar.

 History

 It was established in 1965 as an "Army Intelligence Company".
 It has met the requirements for the title of "Excellent Unit" three times and "Leading Unit" seventeen times.
 The battalion took part in the invasion of Iraq by coalition forces in 2003, where it was under the operational control of the Polish contingent.
-At present, the unit's fighters are guarding the Camp Marmal of the Bundeswehr in the Afghan province of Kunduz.
+Previously, the unit's fighters guarded the Camp Marmal of the Bundeswehr in the Afghan province of Kunduz.
 More than 1,000 personnel of the unit have served in international peacekeeping operations in Iraq, Sierra Leone, Afghanistan, Kosovo, Chad, Sudan and South Sudan.

 On 10 May 2016, the unit was awarded with the Order of Military Merit by the Head of the Office of the President P. Tsagaan and Defence Minister Tserendashiin Tsolmon.